 5. Does the platform come with comprehensive training and support?

 It’s usually a given that any software product will come with service and support, but not all service and support is the same.
 As a busy medical practice, you simply do not have the time to figure things out by trial and error.
-You need to have a reliable partner that can provide you the thorough training you need, when you need it.
-When issues do pop up, you need to be able to call and get an experienced support rep who can swiftly and competently resolve the issue.
-Reporting an issue and having to wait days for a resolution is barely any help at all.
+You need to have a reliable partner that can provide you the thorough training you need to use the tools you’ve invested in as well as provide refresher training for new employees.
+When issues do pop up, you need to be able to call and get an experienced support rep who can swiftly and pleasantly resolve the issue.
 Without good service and support, you will end up being frustrated and disappointed.

 6. Does the platform encourage ongoing interaction?